Bulat-Ziganshin/FastECC/README.md

 At the decoding stage, we may receive any subset of N values out of those N source words and M computed ECC words.
-But since they all belong to the original length-N polynomial, we may recover this polynomial from N known points and then compute its values in other points, in particular those N points assigned to original data, thus restoring them.
+But since they all belong to the original length-N polynomial, we may recover this polynomial from N known points and then compute its values at other points, in particular those N points assigned to original data, thus restoring them.

 <a name="fast"/>